mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 ---
 ### Research Interests
-I am passionate about tackling fundamental problems in the field, uncovering deep mathematical and structural properties along with their applications, and transforming abstract ideas into practical technologies.
+I am passionate about tackling **fundamental problems** in the field, uncovering deep **mathematical and structural properties** along with their applications, and transforming abstract ideas into **practical technologies**.
 My research spans several interconnected areas:
  - Classical and quantum error-correction codes,
     - Decreasing monomial codes (polar codes, Reed-Muller codes and their variants)
     - Quantum LDPC codes adapted to hardware constraints and decoding based on noise models